Medically reviewed by Drugs.com. Last updated on Oct 19, 2023.

 - Sepsis (serious infection in the body)—Use with caution.
 May cause side effects to become worse.

 - IgA (immunoglobulin A) deficiency with antibodies against IgA—Should not be used in patients with this condition.

 Proper use of HyQvia

 This medicine comes with a patient information leaflet and patient instructions.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 If you are using this medicine at home, you will be shown the body areas where the medicine can be given.
 Use a different body area each time you give yourself an infusion.
 Keep track of where you give each infusion to make sure you rotate body areas.
 This will help prevent skin problems.
 Do not inject this medicine into skin with bony areas, blood vessels, scars, or areas that are inflamed or infected.

 - Gather the items you will need on a clean, flat surface using a cloth or towel in a well-lighted area.

 - Wash your hands with soap and water before and after using this medicine.

 - Check the liquid in the vials (glass container).
-The immune globulin solution should be clear and slightly yellow in color.
+The immune globulin solution should be clear and colorless or pale yellow.
 The hyaluronidase solution should be clear and colorless.
-If it is cloudy, discolored, or contains particles in it, do not use the vial.
-Select another vial.
+Do not use it if it is cloudy, discolored, or has particles in it.

 - Follow your doctor's instructions on how to prepare the correct amount of medicine.